Conventional trauma-focused therapies and midwife-led counseling appear most promising.

 Explore This Fellowship

-The Behavioral Neurology and Neuropsychiatry Fellowship Program at Massachusetts General Hospital is a training program established within the Department of Psychiatry and Department of Neurology with the purpose of training the next generations of outstanding neuropsychiatrists and behavioral neurologists.
+The Behavioral Neurology and Neuropsychiatry Fellowship Program at Massachusetts General Hospital is a training program established within the Department of Psychiatry and Department of Neurology with the purpose of training the next generations of outstanding neuropsychiatrists, behavioral neurologists and like-minded clinician-scientists.
 The program core faculty body includes neuropsychiatrists, behavioral neurologists, neurologists, neuropsychologists and biostatisticians.

 The fellowship provides a multidisciplinary training environment with access to subspecialty clinics in the Departments of Psychiatry and Neurology.
 As a fellow, you will spend time in our clinical services under the supervision of Mass General faculty.
 These rotations provide with experience in the evaluation, diagnosis and treatment of a wide range of behavioral neurology and neuropsychiatry disorders, including: